aperezmartin/PyUnicoreManager/README.md

 See LICENSE file for licensing information

+# First steps

+Install it from Pypi:

+    pip install -U pyunicoremanager

+How to use it:

+    import pyunicoremanager.core import *

 # Important configuration for the framework
 For this example we use a certain Server with a particular partition and project, allocating 1 node for 10 minutes for a single job.